danielbodnar/awesome-stars/README.md

 - [milliorn/bunjs-starter](https://github.com/milliorn/bunjs-starter) - This is a starter repo for Bun.js is a JavaScript runtime, bundler, toolkit.
 - [zaaack/foy](https://github.com/zaaack/foy) - A simple, light-weight, type-friendly and modern task runner for general purpose.
 - [jenkinsci/jenkinsfile-runner](https://github.com/jenkinsci/jenkinsfile-runner) - A command line tool to run Jenkinsfile as a function
-- [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: A better UI for your package managers
+- [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: The Graphical Interface for your package managers
 - [jalada/gdrive-search](https://github.com/jalada/gdrive-search) - A TUI to quickly find files in your Google Drive
 - [KacperKozak/project-snippets](https://github.com/KacperKozak/project-snippets) - Keep code snippets directly in your project repository and let anyone create files easily and quickly.
 - [simeg/eureka](https://github.com/simeg/eureka) - 💡 CLI tool to input and store your ideas without leaving the terminal